U.S. flag

 It should be noted that while HC and prednisolone are active GCs, cortisone acetate and prednisone require activation via hepatic 11β-hydroxysteroid dehydrogenase type 1 to become biologically active.

 One important aspect of the management of chronic PAI is patient and family education.
 Careful instructions should be given to up-titrate the daily dose in the event of intercurrent febrile illness, accident, or severe mental stress, such as an important examination (Table 10).
 If the patient is vomiting and cannot take medication by mouth, parenteral HC must be given urgently.
-Ideally, patients should wear a ‘medical-alert’ bracelet or necklace and carry the Emergency Medical Information Card, which should provide information on the patient’s diagnosis, prescribed medications and daily doses, and the physician involved in the patient’s care.
-Patients should also have supplies of HC for emergencies, and should be educated about how and when to administer them by the subcutaneous route.
-Rectal suppositories of prednisolone 100 mg, enemas of prednisolone 20mg/100mL, or HC acetate enema 10% have also been used, but they are clearly ineffective when diarrhea is present.
+Ideally, patients should wear a ‘medical alert’ bracelet or necklace and carry the Emergency Medical Information Card, which should provide information on the patient’s diagnosis, prescribed medications and daily doses, and the physicians involved in the patient’s care.
+Patients should also have supplies of HC for emergencies and should be educated about how and when to administer them by the subcutaneous route.
+Rectal suppositories of prednisolone 100 mg, enemas of prednisolone 20mg/100mL, or HC acetate enema10% have also been used, but they are clearly ineffective when diarrhea is present.

 Table 10.